Battle of Eccles Hill: Aftermath

 In the aftermath of the battle, when O'Neill was returning from the battle, they stopped to treat a lying injured Fenian soldier.
 Then a U.S. Marshall named Marshal George P. Foster who was riding by took O'Neill and declared him under arrest and charged him for violating neutrality laws.
 With the arrest of the commander, many Fenian soldiers started to desert their militia groups.
 Fenian officers were left with little choice but to abandon their position and find safe positions until they could escape under cover of the night.
-Once the finally Canadian counter-attack happened, and the demoralized Fenian soldiers fled instead of fighting.
+Once the final Canadian counter-attack happened, and the demoralized Fenian soldiers fled instead of fighting.
 They were throwing away ammunition, food, water all to lighten their load to escape.
 Fenians were to believe this would be a glorious superior win for them over the Canadians.
 However, they were very incorrect.
 Even after all these two days later, the Fenians crossed the border into Quebec.
 They were headed to Trout River; this was west of the Eccles hill.
 The 50th Canadian Battalion, the Montreal Volunteer Artillery, and the British 69th Regiment swiftly dealt with this invasion, and the Fenians fled back across the border.
 Again, there were no Canadian casualties.